abhishekbhalani/webapptools/watools/crawler/readme.txt

 boost - directory contains some boost extensions.
 		Need to upgrade used library to version 1.42 and remove this dirty-hack

-Google V8 javascript engine need to buil project.
-Two libraries are used: v8.lib for Release build
+Google V8 javascript engine need to buil project. v8.lib must be placed in the webEngine\libs\(Configuration) directory
-	and
-v8_d.lib for the Debug build

 USAGE: